North Carolina Association of County Clerks

 Dear Fellow Clerks and COG Secretaries:

-Membership in the Association continues to gain ground and you will surely find value in the improved member benefits and vital training offered to Clerks.
+Membership in the clerks association continues to gain ground, and you will surely benefit from taking advantage of the improved benefits and vital training offered to clerks.
 The benefits from our professional organization, which is an affiliate of the North Carolina Association of County Commissioners, include:

 Scholarships

-There are scholarships available for clerks who need financial assistance in attending the Annual Conference.
-If your county has limited funds for educational training, or has imposed travel restrictions, please apply for a scholarship.
+Scholarships are available for clerks who need financial assistance to attend the annual conference.
+If your county has limited funds for educational training or has imposed travel restrictions, please apply for a scholarship.

 Membership Fee

 We can never learn too much.
 The $55 membership fee is a wonderful bargain in exchange for the knowledge, training, networking, and certifications to be gained for our professional development.
-Download a membership application and mail it with the $55 fee to the address listed on the application or fill out the online membership payment and pay the $55 fee via card.
+You can join or renew your membership and pay the $55 fee either online by clicking here, or by downloading the PDF application and mailing it with your payment to the address listed on the form.

 Respectfully,